jmerino12/aries-cloudagent-python/demo/AliceWantsAJsonCredential.md

 ## Building More Realistic JSON-LD Credentials

-The above example uses the "https://www.w3.org/2018/credentials/examples/v1" context, which should not be used in a real application.
+The above example uses the "https://www.w3.org/2018/credentials/examples/v1" context, which should never be used in a real application.

 To build credentials in real life, you first determine which attributes you need and then include the appropriate contexts.

 ### Context schema.org

 You can use attributes defined on [schema.org](https://schema.org).
-Although this is *NOT RECOMMENDED* (included here for illustrative purposes only) as individual attributes can't be validated (see the comment later on).
+Although this is *NOT RECOMMENDED* (included here for illustrative purposes only) - individual attributes can't be validated (see the comment later on).

 You first include `https://schema.org` in the `@context` block of the credential as follows: